jsuarezruiz/awesome-xamarin-forms/README.md

 ## UI

+- [AiForms.Renderers](https://github.com/muak/AiForms.Renderers): This is a flexible Xamarin.Forms TableView specialized in settings for Android / iOS.
 - [ACR User Dialogs](https://github.com/aritchie/userdialogs): A cross platform library that allows you to call for standard user dialogs from a shared/portable library.
 - [AutoSuggestBox](https://github.com/dotMorten/XamarinFormsControls/tree/master/AutoSuggestBox): Represents a text control that makes suggestions to users as they type.
 - [BottomTabbedPage](https://github.com/NAXAM/bottomtabbedpage-xamarin-forms): A Xamarin.Forms control brings BottomNavigationView for bottom navigation on Android.